 "We're not the only game in town," Gordon said at the meeting, adding that she is committed to seeing the trend reversed.
 A variation on the typical exit interview was discussed as a way to learn from students leaving the district and their parents.

-A certain amount of student losses for ACRSD or any school district are so-called "transient students" -- those
+A certain amount of student losses for ACRSD or any school district are so-called "transient students" -- those who leave a district due to changes in housing over the course of a school year.

 While the numbers -- including this year's enrollment gains -- are still forthcoming, Gordon listed some additional strategies in a Nov.
 11 letter to district staff after taking on the superintendency.